-Protecting your creative work is a quintessential ideal to have full ownership of your work.
+Protecting your creative work is a quintessential ideal to having full ownership of your work.
 Currently, fraudsters are using other people’s work to earn a living.
-With the increasing number of netizens worldwide, no one cares about copyright laws, which are enacted to protect artists, writers, and author’s work.
+With the increasing number of netizens worldwide, no one cares about copyright laws, which are enacted to protect artists, writers, and authors’ work.

 How do you avoid copyright infringement?
 This is one of the million-dollar questions perturbing internet users.
 At the same time, there is a stereotype hovering that creative works which are published on the web are not under copyright laws.
 Thus, individuals and even big companies attempt to use some of the published work online for their casual benefits.

-That’s said; copyright infringement refers to the use of someone copyrighted work or original work without asking for their approval.
-Works that are under copyright laws include films, sound recording, music, poems, sketches and painting, drawings, software, and photographs among others.
+That said; copyright infringement refers to the use of someone’s copyrighted work or original work without asking for their approval.
+Works that are under copyright laws include films, sound recordings, music, poems, sketches and painting, drawings, software, and photographs among others.
 Such works should be used for your benefit upon the owner’s permission.

 If you are puzzling about how to avoid copyright infringement this year, then you are fortunate to meet this post.
 In this article, we’ve done explicit research from different social media platforms, FAQ groups, Quora, and Reddit just to shed light on some of the problems associated with copyright infringements